gordonturibamwe/gordonTuribamwe/README.md

 # I am Gordon Turibamwe.
 #### Full Stack Engineer with 6+ years of hands-on experience designing, developing, and implementing mobile, desktop and web applications and solutions using a range of technologies and programming languages.
 Well versed in Ui/Ux design & development, databases, mobile, desktop and web development.
 ---
-- 🔭 I’m currently working on [@zoficash](https://github.com/zoficash) and [@zhedra4Business](https://github.com/Zhedra4Business)
+- 🔭 I’m currently working on [@zoficash](https://github.com/zoficash) and [@zhedra](https://github.com/Zhedra4Business)
 - 🌱 I’m currently learning to bootstrap a startup while building in stealth mode.
-- 👯 I’m looking to collaborate on Saas projects specifically software for business solutions
+- 👯 I’m looking to collaborate on SAAS projects specifically software for business solutions
 - 📫 How to reach me on Twitter: [@gordonturibamwe](https://twitter.com/gordonturibamwe)